nzakas/understandinges6/manuscript/09-Classes.md

 console.log(square instanceof Rectangle);   // true
 ```

-Here, `Square` inherits from `Rectangle`, and to do so, it must be overwrite `Square.prototype` with a new object created from `Rectangle.prototype` as well as call `Rectangle.call()`.
+Here, `Square` inherits from `Rectangle`, and to do so, it must overwrite `Square.prototype` with a new object created from `Rectangle.prototype` as well as call `Rectangle.call()`.
 These steps often confused newcomers to the language and were a source of errors for experienced developers.

 Classes make inheritance easier by using the familiar `extends` keyword to specify the function from which the class should inherit.
 The prototypes are automatically adjusted and you can access the base class constructor using `super()`.
 Here's the equivalent of the previous example: